performantdata/graphql-example.g8/README.md

-# [Sangria][sangria] example template
+# [GraphQL][GraphQL] service example template

-This is a [Giter8][g8] template to assist prospective Sangria users in quickly setting up a service.
+This is a [Giter8][g8] template to assist prospective GraphQL users in quickly setting up a service.
 It comes with all the features that one would expect in a production project.
 See [the generated project's documentation](src/main/g8/README.md) for details.
-- a meaningful example domain model
+- a basic example domain model
 - Web interfacing code for popular Scala libraries
 - database interfacing code for popular Scala libraries and databases
 - authentication and authorization